dlisuk/iDcDashboard/README.md

 The goal of the project is to create an interactive data visualization framework within iPython to ease visual analysis of large data sets.
 In particular I will connect the Pandas data frame to dc.js.

+**November 5 2014**

+Implimented a dimension object to ease configureation of dimensions.
+Fixed several plots to work well.
+Reimplimented the JS->Python filter passage to work under the seperate dimension domain.
+Added minor documentation.

 **October 29 2014**

 Modified dashboard so dimensions/groups are specified seperately from plots.
 This provides greater freedom of defining data to plot.
 Also defined a more robust plot class allowing customization.